CHAPTER ONE

 Principal: The school principal is the highest-ranking administrator in an elementary, middle, or high school.
 Principals typically report directly to the school superintendent or the education board.
 He is responsible to manage and spear heard the administration of the school affairs

-Teachers: teacher (also called a schoolteacher or formally, an educator) is a person who helps students to acquire knowledge, competence or virtue.
+Teachers: A teacher (also called a schoolteacher or formally, an educator) is a person who helps students to acquire knowledge, competence or virtue.

 Work behavior: Work Behavior refers to an activity that is performed to meet the objectives and requirements of a job.
 Work behaviors consist of observable (physical) and unobservable (mental) components, and can include the performance of one or more tasks.